5hidobu/5hidobu.github.io/_posts/2024-12-03-PEBby_Injector.md

 ![image](https://github.com/user-attachments/assets/da4c8faa-8b29-4659-8c63-48819f6252a5)

 Focusing on what we want to see related to the PEB, we must highlight this FUNction.
-> is a x64 sample, so segment and offset are different from what we learn in the previous chapters.
+> is a x64 sample, so segment and offset are different from what we learn in the previous chapters (see Cucci's table).
 > e.g. `fs:[0x30]` became `gs:[0x60]` and `EAX` register is `RAX`

 Let's split the instructions that we see in the code snippet below: